cheperboy/linux/docs/security.md

 To delete all cached keys before `ssh-add -D`
 To check your saved keys `ssh-add -l`

-**Modify ssh config**
+### Modify ssh config
 `nano cd ~/.ssh/config`

 	# Github cheper account
 		Host github.com
 		HostName github.com
 		User git
 		IdentityFile ~/.ssh/id_rsa
 		IdentitiesOnly yes

-`IdentitiesOnly yes` required if multiple id_rsa files exists on the system.
+`IdentitiesOnly yes` may be required if multiple id_rsa files exists on the system.
 This option will prevent the SSH default behavior of sending the identity file matching the default filename for each protocol.
 If you have a file named ~/.ssh/id_rsa that will get tried BEFORE your ~/.ssh/id_rsa.github without this option.

-**Modify Git config**
+### Modify Git config
 `git config --global user.name "cheper"`
 `git config --global user.email "my_email@gmail.com"`

-Inside the local directory of the git repo
+Inside the local directory of the git repo named 'linux'
 `git remote set-url origin git@github.com:cheper/linux.git`
 This will update the file .git/config to use ssh protocol instead of https.